oOve/lasers/README.md

 # lasers - light-beams and mirrors
 FoundryVTT module for lasers, or light-beams that can be reflected using mirrors.
-This preliminary beta version implements mirrrors and light sources that interact with each other.
+This version implements mirrrors, light sources, prisms and sensors that interact with each other.
+All these "tools" are tokens, that can be rotated and moved as usual.
-Both the mirrors and lightsources are tokens, and they are thus compatible with pushable tokens.

 ## Laser tools
  * <img src="media/lamp_green.png" height=50><img src="media/lamp_blue.png" height=50> **The lasers**, these output light in its rotation heading.
 The light can be colored, animated and configured in the token settings.